Updated October 5, 2020

 - Encouraging your staff and volunteers to take days off for their mental health when necessary: People working at your sanctuary should feel comfortable taking a day to themselves when they feel it, rather than getting to the point where they cannot function without an absence.

 - Providing support for those who have gone through a difficult event: If someone experiences a traumatic event at your sanctuary, provide them with the tools to process the event and cope with their feelings, especially grief.
 Give them space to determine what they need.
 If the entire team endures a traumatic event, it may be advisable to provide a counselor on the sanctuary grounds for a day.

 In addition to these suggestions, check out our resource on retaining a strong care staff here!

 Support Has To Come From The Top

-If you are a Founder, Executive Director, or work in another top position at your sanctuary, you have the responsibility to help create a culture of care for everyone who works in your organization.
+If you are a Someone who starts an organization.
+A Founder may or may not also be the Executive Director of an organization., The individual formally in charge of final decision making at an organization, who sometimes works closely with the organization’s Board of Directors.
+Sometimes a Founder is an Executive Director, especially early in a nonprofit’s growth stages., or work in another top position at your sanctuary, you have the responsibility to help create a culture of care for everyone who works in your organization.
 You have to set a good example for everyone else by taking care of yourself when necessary.
 Set appropriate boundaries, talk through your stress and concerns well before they become overwhelming, and most importantly, take time off when you need to.
 If you do not demonstrate your willingness to take care of yourself outside of the sanctuary, you may be inadvertently setting an unspoken expectation that nobody else should be taking care of themselves either.
 So be kind to yourself, and let the rest of your organization know that they need to do so as well!